Homotopy invariance of Nisnevich sheaves with Milnor-Witt transfers: Introduction

 for any homotopy invariant $\scrF\in\wt\PSh(k)$.
 The proof of Zariski excision consists of producing left and right inverses in $\wt\Cor_k$ of $i$ up to homotopy.
 This is done in Sections \ref{section:Zar-inj} and \ref{section:Zar-surj}.

+In \Cref{section:A1K}, we extend the results of \Cref{section:Zar-excision} to open subsets of $\A^1_K$, where $K$ is a finitely generated field extension of the ground field $k$.

-The main result of \Cref{section:injectivity} is \Cref{thm:inj-loc-sch}, which informally states the following: Let $X\in\Sm_k$, and pick a closed point $x\in X$ along with a closed subscheme $Z\subseteq X$ containing the point $x$.
-Then, up to $\A^1$-homotopy, we are able to ``move the point $x$ away from $Z$'' using $MW$-correspondences.
+In \Cref{section:injectivity} we prove a ``moving lemma'' for $\rmMW$-correspondences (see \Cref{thm:inj-loc-sch}), which can be informally stated as follows.
+Let $X\in\Sm_k$, and pick a closed point $x\in X$ along with a closed subscheme $Z\subsetneq X$ containing the point $x$.
+Then, up to $\A^1$-homotopy, we are able to ``move the point $x$ away from $Z$'' using $\rmMW$-correspondences.
 See \Cref{section:injectivity} for more details.

 In \Cref{section:Nis-excision} we prove the last main ingredient of the proof of \Cref{thm:strict-MW-hty-inv}, namely a Nisnevich excision result.
-The situation is as follows: Given an elementary distinguished Nisnevich square
+The situation is as follows.
+Given an elementary distinguished Nisnevich square